-During the second half of 2021, we received between 0 and 499 NSLs from the FBI.
-Those NSLs sought information regarding between 1,000 and 1,499 "selectors" used to identify customers.
-The government uses the term "customer selector" to refer to an identifier (most often a telephone number) that specifies a given customer.
-The number of selectors is generally greater than the number of "customer accounts."
-(If an NSL asked for the names associated with two different telephone numbers, then we would count them as two selectors, even if both phone numbers were assigned to the same customer account.)
+During the second half of 2023, we received between zero and 499 NSLs from the FBI.
+Those NSLs sought information regarding between 1,000 and 1,499 "customer selectors," which are information points (such as telephone numbers) used to identify customers.
+Recall that the number of selectors is usually greater than the number of customer accounts.
 The FBI may seek only limited categories of information through an NSL: name, address, length of service, and toll billing records.
 Verizon does not release any other information, such as content or location information, in response to an NSL.

 NSLs typically prohibit the recipient, such as Verizon, from disclosing to any other person that the NSL was received or that the recipient provided information in response to it.
 Until recently, these non-disclosure requirements applied indefinitely.
-The USA Freedom Act, however, required the FBI to periodically review if each NSL recipient could be relieved of the non-disclosure requirements.
-To that end, we have recently received 24 notices from the FBI advising that the non-disclosure requirements of 24 NSLs no longer apply.
+The USA FREEDOM Act, however, requires the FBI to periodically review whether each NSL recipient could be relieved of the non-disclosure requirements.
+To that end, we have recently received 6 notices from the FBI advising that the non-disclosure requirements of 6 NSLs no longer apply.